Argumentative v. Persuasive Writing

 The adoption of college and career-ready standards has included an addition of argumentative writing at all grade levels.
 Interpreting expectations among the types of argument (e.g., opinion, persuasive, argument, etc.) can be difficult.
 Begin first by outlining the subtle, but significant differences among them.
 Download a chart that defines each and their purposes, techniques, components, etc. It's helpful to compare what students already know about persuasive writing as you introduce them to the new and less familiar concepts of argumentative writing.

-Students are used to aggressively convincing a reader to take their side in persuasive writing.
-However, argumentative writing is much more balanced.
+Within persuasive writing, the author presents one side of a topic or issue.
+There is little to no acknowledgement of the opposition.
+That's one of the biggest differences between the persuasive and a more sophisticated argument.
 It requires the development of both sides of an issue, offering several claims for one side while acknowledging that there are valid counterclaims from the opposition.
 Argumentative writing is not about winning to "get" something, but rather giving the reader another perspective to consider on a debatable topic.

 When introducing argumentative writing to students, describe it as a debate on paper--with both sides represented by facts, evidence, and relevant support.
 It's similar to the closing arguments at the end of a Law & Order episode.
 Consider showing clips of the closing arguments from various trial scenes.
 Students have to perform a similar role in their writing; they have to be both the prosecutor and the defense attorney.
 They have to roll out the key facts of the case, the issue, for both sides.
 Although they are definitely more for one side, their writing has to include valid points from the other side.